Queer Women·Fire Island Gay Guide

 Community & History

-Cherry Grove's designation as a National Historic District in 2024 recognized the contributions of both gay men and lesbians to the community.
+The 2013 addition of the Cherry Grove Community House and Theatre to the National Register of Historic Places recognized the contributions of both gay men and lesbians to the community.
 The Fire Island Artist Residency has also featured a Lesbian Narratives Project documenting queer women's stories on the island.

 Browse all LGBTQ+ venues in Fire Island on Out x Out.